 Cause Action The surface of the radar in the grille is dirty or obstructed in some way.
 Clean the grille surface in front of the radar or remove the object causing the obstruction.
-The surface of the radar in the grille is clean but the message remains in the display.
+The surface of the radar in the grille is clean but the message remains in the display screen.
 Wait a short time.
 It may take several minutes for the radar to detect that there is no obstruction.
-Heavy rain, spray, snow, or fog is interfering with the radar signals.
-The Pre-Collision Assist system is temporarily disabled.
-Pre-Collision Assist should automatically reactivate a short time after the weather conditions improve.
+Heavy rain, spray, snow or fog is interfering with the radar signals.
+The Pre-Collision Assist system is tempor- arily disabled.
+Pre-Collision Assist automat- ically reactivates a short time after the weather conditions improve.
+Swirling water or snow or ice on the surface of the road may interfere with the radar signals.
+The Pre-Collision Assist system is tempor- arily disabled.
+Pre-Collision Assist automat- ically reactivates a short time after the weather conditions improve.
+Radar is out of alignment due to a front end impact.
+Contact an authorized dealer to have the radar checked for proper coverage and operation.